Abilities

 Note that none of the primitive types have key, meaning none of them can be used directly with storage operations.

-To declare that a struct has an ability, it is declared with has <ability> after the struct name and either before or after the fields.
+To declare that a struct or enum has an ability, it is declared with has <ability> after the datatype name and either before or after the fields/variants.
 For example:

 public struct Ignorable has drop { f: u64 }